Using Thiel embalmed human cadavers to train doctors and test heart disease and stroke treatments

 Our funding will enable staff from the University’s School of Medicine and Centre for Anatomy and Human Identification (CAHID) to develop a programme for training senior medics.
 Heart, stroke, kidney and liver patients are among those who will benefit from the training clinicians undergo and the devices that are tested using Thiel-embalmed bodies.

-This initiative will also help reduce the number of animals used in the course of medical training and device testing procedures.
+This initiative will also help reduce the number of animals used in the course of medical training and device testing procedures, such as pigs, dogs and other animals.
 It is hoped the programme will be developed in future to allow junior staff to be trained using Thiel cadavers.

 Bodies are donated for the purposes of teaching, training and research, enabling surgeons, dentists, scientists and researchers to test techniques, practice procedures and develop new equipment and approaches.